edwardshturman/site/app/notes/mdx-nextjs-14.md

 ### `@next/mdx`

-While very fast server-rendered, [`@next/mdx`](https://www.npmjs.com/package/@next/mdx) is not very flexible: you can't name files anything other than `<slug>/page.mdx`, which does not get prettier over time.
+While very fast when using SSR, [`@next/mdx`](https://www.npmjs.com/package/@next/mdx) is not very flexible: you can't name files anything other than `<slug>/page.mdx`, which does not get prettier over time.
 Also, YAML frontmatter is not natively supported.

 ### `gray-matter`